Greece–Iceland relations

 Greek–Icelandic relations are foreign, economic and cultural relations between Greece and Iceland.
-Greece is represented in Iceland through its embassy in Oslo (Norway) and through an honorary consulate in Reykjavík.
-Iceland is represented in Greece through its embassy in Oslo (Norway) and through an honorary consulate in Athens.
+Greece is represented in Iceland through its embassy in Oslo, Norway and through an honorary consulate in Reykjavík.
+Iceland is represented in Greece through its embassy in Oslo, Norway and through an honorary consulate in Athens.
 They have been firm allies for over 60 years, and have reaffirmed their ties recently at the highest levels of contacts.
+Both nations are members of NATO, OSCE, COE, and the UN.

 Historical context

-Both nations are full members of the OECD, as they have been since 1961.
+Both nations are full members of the OECD, and they have been since 1961.